-Twenty-six carriers are authorized to access the API, consistent with USAC's expectations that 25-30 carriers would use the API.
+Twenty-nine carriers are authorized to access the API, consistent with USAC's expectations that 25-30 carriers would use the API.

-- More than 2.1 million applications have been submitted through the API since it deployed in early December 2019. - As more carriers obtain access to the API, we are seeing a shift in how applications are submitted.
-In July 2020, 91% of applications were submitted through the API rather than the consumer or service provider portal.
+- More than 4.2 million applications have been submitted through the API since it deployed in early December 2019. - As more carriers have obtained access to the API, we have seen a shift in how applications are submitted.
+The API continues to be the submission method used by our largest ETCs and in December 2020, 89% of applications were submitted via API.